Agania-01/Finals-Prog/README.md

    - Use gems to summon new characters through the gacha system.
 Each character has different stats, abilities, and rarities, which will help you on your journey.

 4. **Level Up:**
-   - Your character will level up as they gain experience, unlocking new abilities and improving stats like HP and Attack.
+   - Your character will level up as they gain experience it improves stats like HP and Attack.
 The game rewards you for leveling up by restoring your character’s HP.

 5. **Manage Resources:**
    - Keep track of your gems and skill points, which are used for gacha summons and using abilities during battles.